jeffThompson/HapticVibrationShield/README.md

 Haptic Vibration Shield
 =====================

-Haptic vibration shield for Arduino: 4 vibration motors and the TI DRV2603 haptic driver IC
+Haptic vibration shield for Arduino: 4 vibration motors and the [TI DRV2603 haptic driver IC](http://www.ti.com/product/drv2603).

+Above preview from boards ordered from [OSH Park](http://oshpark.com/) (a great way to get some if you want them).
+Created with generous assistance from Harvestworks' Cultural Innovation Fund program.

 \- \- \-